-The Trades and Industry Division is designed to meet the demand for trained entry level technicians and welders.
-The program provides training using the latest competency-based curriculum and practical hands-on experience.
-Students will spend approximately two hours per day in the classroom and four and one-half hours per day performing hands-on training in the labs.
+The programs provide training using the latest competency-based curriculum and practical hands-on experience.
+Automotive and Diesel students will spend approximately two hours per day in the classroom and four and one-half hours per day performing hands-on training in the labs.

 Automotive and diesel technicians are needed to repair, service, and overhaul a variety of automotive/light duty trucks, construction, industrial, farm, and trucking industry machines.
 Automotive and Diesel technicians use complex problem solving skills to perform routine maintenance and diagnostic repairs.
-It is recommended that applicants possess strong computer skills prior to enrolling in the program.
+It is recommended that applicants possess strong computer skills prior to enrolling in the program .
 Technicians in training will utilize their mechanical aptitudes as well as strong computer and math skills.
 Successfully employed technicians may be required to test drive vehicles, to confer with customers, to complete repair orders, and to work in areas where they may be required to bend, stoop, stretch, twist, lift, and/or reach as needed.

 The qualified welder can find employment at several levels.
 Welding is considered a tool or skill by many trades, such as pipefitters, sheet metal ironworkers, boilermakers, bridge builders, fabricating shops, and production lines.
 A qualified welder uses many skills to join various types of materials using different procedures, equipment, and processes.
 Strong computer and math skills are a benefit to the qualified welder.
-Successfully employed welders may be required to confer with customers, to complete work orders, and to work in areas where they may be required to bend, stoop, stretch, twist, lift, and/or reach as needed.
+Successfully employed welders may be required to confer with customers, to complete work orders, and to work in areas where they may be required to bend, stoop, stretch, twist, lift, and/or reach as needed